 All family members should learn to swim well.
 The American Academy of Pediatrics says children can safely begin swim lessons as early as age 1, depending on readiness.

 Swim lessons reduce risk, but they do not make a child drown-proof.
-Even strong swimmers need supervision.
+Even skilled swimmers need supervision.

-- Teach children to ask before entering water.
+- Teach children to ask an adult before they enter water.

-- Use U.S. Coast Guard-approved life jackets for young or inexperienced swimmers.
+- Use U.S. Coast Guard-approved life jackets for young or inexperienced swimmers, and always use a life jackets on a boat.
+It’s the law.

 The Florida Drowning Prevention Foundation offers swim lesson scholarships for all age groups in Florida.
-Visit floridadrowningpreventionfoundation.com/swim-scholarships.
+Visit www.fldpf.org/swim-scholarship.

 Where Can Families Find Life Jackets and Swim Resources?